Editorial & Affiliate Disclosure

 Who is Tiny Support best suited for?

-Tiny Support is best for very small teams or side projects that need a simple public docs or help guide template, and who are okay with a minimal feature set and doing extra work to address accessibility concerns.
+Tiny Support is best for small teams or side projects that need a simple public docs or help guide template, and who are okay with a the simple feature set.

 Does Tiny Support work with Ghost 5 and Ghost 6?